paymennt/docs/community/6-online-payment/index.md

 sidebar_label: Online Payments
 ---

-At Payment.com, we offer a diverse range of payment methods tailored to meet various business requirements.
+At [<ins>Payment.com</ins>](https://www.paymennt.com/), we offer a diverse range of payment methods tailored to meet various business requirements.

 1. [<ins>**Payment links:**</ins>](1-payments-links.md)
 Generate payment links for one-time transactions
 2. [<ins>**Subscription:**</ins>](2-subscriptions.md)
 Setting up recurring payments to collect payment periodically
 3. [<ins>**Payment methods:**</ins>](3-payment-methods.md)
-Choose from a variety of payment methods to offer your customers.
+Choose from a variety of payment methods to offer your customers
 4. [<ins>**Multicurrency payments:**</ins>](4-multicurrency-payments.md)
-Accept payments in different currencies to cater to a global customer base.
+Accept payments in different currencies to cater to a global customer base
 5. [<ins>**Online Shop and API integration:**</ins>](5-online-shop-and-API-integration.md)
-Seamlessly integrate our payment solutions into your existing systems through our APIs.
+Seamlessly integrate our payment solutions into your existing systems through our APIs
 6. [<ins>**Transaction limits:**</ins>](6-transaction-limits.md)
 View your checkout limit and request an update if necessary